Cooperation between the IKI and its partner countries

 - networking all IKI projects in the country and thus promoting synergies for project work.

-Since 2017, the IKI has been organising country-specific, bilateral funding calls (known as IKI Country Calls) together with the partner governments in most of the priority countries.
-These country calls aim to concentrate efforts on one or two climate or biodiversity issues that are particularly important for the specific partner government.
+From 2017 to 2024, the IKI – in collaboration with partner governments – launched country-specific, bilateral funding calls (known as ‘country calls’) in most of its priority countries.
+The aim of these country calls was to focus on one or two climate or biodiversity topics that had been closely agreed with the respective partner government.

-Further information on the country calls and the current status of the proceedings can be found here.
+Further information on the completed country calls can be found here.

 IKI interface projects